robenkleene/design-references/blender/blender-graph-editor.md

 - `⇧H`: Hide everything except the selected curve.
 - `⌥H`: Show all curves
 - `A`: Select all keyframes
-- To choose from preset graph options, hit `A` to select all, then `T` to choose a preset graph option.
+- To choose from preset graph options, hit `A` to select all, then `T` to choose an interpolation option.
-- `T`: Choose preset graph options (like bezier or linear)
+- `T`: Choose between interpolation options (like bezier or linear)
 - `HOME`: Try to make the graph fit in the view.
 - To show the keyframe hierarchy on the left, click the disclosure indicator (`>`) in the upper left right below the ruler.